bugii/SME-Group1/README.md

 ##### Analyzing microservices

-After having downloaded all the lateste releases of the projects onto disk, the goal was to additionally get the following information for all projects:
+After having downloaded all the latest releases of all the projects onto disk, the goal was to additionally get the following information for all of them:

 1. Number of microservices
 2. Size of each microservice

 In order to get the actual size of all the microservices for each project, the docker image directory was changed to an external hard drive.
-That way we could prevent our machine from running out of memory and not delete all the images after each project, which would have been very inefficient in case of docker (because they use a hashing mechanism for images).
+That way we could prevent our machine from running out of memory and we did not have to delete all the images after each project, which would have been very inefficient in case of docker (because internally it uses a hashing mechanism for efficien storage of docker images).
 On Ubuntu, the default location for storing docker images can be changed by creating the following file:
 /etc/docker/deamon.json.
-Add the following code snippet to the file, where "/mnt/hdd/docker" is replaced by your destination path:
+Add the following code snippet to the file, where "/mnt/hdd/docker" is replaced by your desired destination path:

 ```json
 {